yochannah/carpentries.org/pages/python-django-developer.md

 profile) that shows examples of Python/Django apps you have written as part of your application.

-Applications received before March 13th, 2022, 23:59 UTC will receive full consideration.
+Applications received before May 6th, 2022, 23:59 UTC will receive full consideration.

 Feel free to contact François